OMNI MED: Community Health Workers and Global Health

 About one in four Ugandans live in poverty - 37.7% of Uganda’s population lives on less than $1.25 a day.
 Life expectancy is only 59 years, while Uganda’s infant and mortality rate are among the highest in the world.
 Less than half of Uganda's population has access to health care, prompting many to turn to traditional healers rather than biomedicine.
 The leading causes of death are HIV (17% of all deaths), pneumonia (10.5%), malaria (6.2%), and diarrheal illness (5.8%).
 Although each of these illnesses are readily treatable, Uganda is simultaneously faced with a shortage of 1.5 million health workers.
 To address this shortage, Uganda created a "Village Health Team (VHT)" program in 2001 in which transnational NGOs, including Omni Med (CFHI's partner), train community health workers.
 These VHTs are invaluable health educators within rural villagers and make a real difference in the health of some of the world's poorest people.
 Be a part of this movement and see it in action!

 Omni Med trains 1 VHT for every 25-30 households locally through a week-long course and then spends considerable time maintaining them.
-Participants will accompany the VHTs on home visits to facilitate transfer of the most powerful preventive health tool-knowledge.
+Participants will accompany the VHTs on home visits to facilitate the transfer of the most powerful preventive health tool-knowledge.
 The most effective health measures are also the most basic and are applied in the home.
-Volunteers will help to maintain the VHTs' knowledge base by teaching them in quarterly meetings and some will conduct initial trainings for new VHTs as well.
-Participants will also see and participate in the full scope of Omni Med's local activities, including construction of protected water sources, construction of cookstoves and distribution of insecticide treated nets (ITN).
+Participants will also witness the full scope of Omni Med's local activities, including construction of protected water sources, construction of cookstoves and distribution of insecticide-treated nets (ITN).
 Omni Med has long believed in studying its impact, having conducted two clinical trials measuring program efficacy thus far.
-Participants will be exposed to, and will help facilitate, ongoing research initiatives while there.
+Participants will be exposed to ongoing research initiatives while there.

 Clinical Rotations & Public Health Placements

 This program focuses on Community Health Workers who are working within the community to do home visits, offer preventive and some primary health care, as well as coordinate larger public health initiatives.
-Participants will spend time in rural Mukono, just 12 miles from Kampala, but mired in poverty with dire health indices.
-Participants will teach VHTs first-hand, accompany them on home visits to truly understand what it is to live in poverty and will partake in all of the above public health initiatives.
+Participants will spend time in Makata Village, just 24 miles from Kampala, but mired in poverty with dire health indices.
+Participants will accompany VHTs on home visits to truly understand what it is to live in poverty and will partake in all of the above public health initiatives.
 Those with clinical backgrounds or training-at-all-levels have the opportunity to spend time at Mukono Health Center, observing in the clinics and wards.

-The program is located 13 miles outside Kampala, Uganda.
+The program is located in Makata Village, which is approximately 25 miles outside of Kampala, Uganda.
 Kampala is based in the Mukono district of Eastern Uganda.
 It is the capital and largest city in Uganda.
-It has a tropical rainforest climate.
-It started on original 7 hills and continued to expand.
-The long rainy season is from August to December and the short rainy season is from February to June.
+It has a tropical rainforest climate and a long rainy season from August to December, and the short rainy season from February to June.

 Things to Do

-Kampala is home to incredible tombs, called Kasubi Tombs - the world’s largest thatch roofed building.
+Kampala is home to incredible tombs, called Kasubi Tombs - the world’s largest thatch-roofed building.
 There are many opportunities for safaris and exploring forests.
 Opportunities to see incredible wildlife and create unforgettable experiences.
 Visit the Rubaga Cathedral, the oldest Roman Catholic diocese in Uganda.
-Many volunteers take advantage of the program's proximity to Jinja, a popular tourist destination located at the source of the Nile River and some of the world's best white water rafting.
-For 8 years, Omni Med volunteers have contributed to a "wiki" of local places to go in Kampala, and throughout the country.
-Each new volunteer will have access to the Wiki, as well as the opportunity to contribute new findings.
+Many students take advantage of the program's proximity to Jinja, a popular tourist destination located at the source of the Nile River and some of the world's best white water rafting.
+For 8 years, Omni Med students have contributed to a "wiki" of local places to go in Kampala, and throughout the country.
+Each new student will have access to the Wiki, as well as the opportunity to contribute new findings.

 Accommodations & Homestays